ubc/ubc-content-to-markdown-app/README.md

 # Document Parser Audit Lab

 A local audit application for the unpublished UBC GenAI Toolkit document-parsing package.
-It accepts PDF, DOCX, and PPTX files, extracts their text to Markdown, describes embedded images through OpenAI, and provides a side-by-side workspace for comparison with manually produced Markdown.
+It accepts PDF, DOCX, and PPTX files, extracts their text to Markdown, describes embedded images through OpenAI, and provides a side-by-side workspace for comparison with manually produced Markdown

 ## Desktop app